nutonomy/nuscenes-devkit/docs/schema_nuscenes.md

    "token":                   <str> -- Unique record identifier.
    "sample_token":            <str> -- Foreign key.
 NOTE: this points to a sample NOT a sample_data since annotations are done on the sample level taking all relevant sample_data into account.
    "instance_token":          <str> -- Foreign key.
 Which object instance is this annotating.
 An instance can have multiple annotations over time.
    "attribute_tokens":        <str> [n] -- Foreign keys.
 List of attributes for this annotation.
-Attributes can change over time, so they belong here, not in the object table.
+Attributes can change over time, so they belong here, not in the instance table.
    "visibility_token":        <str> -- Foreign key.
 Visibility may also change over time.
 If no visibility is annotated, the token is an empty string.
    "translation":             <float> [3] -- Bounding box location in meters as center_x, center_y, center_z.
    "size":                    <float> [3] -- Bounding box size in meters as width, length, height.